informatics-isi-edu/webauthn/doc/apache_module.md

 ```
 Require webauthn-group https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b
 ```

-checks that the user's session includes a group with the id `https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b`
+This checks that the user's session includes a group with the id `https://auth.globus.org/176baec4-ed26-11e5-8e88-22000ab4b42b`

 As a convenience, you can also specify group aliases: